-The Economic Outlook for 2022 for New Bloomfield, Missouri is good.
+The Economic Outlook for 2023 for New Bloomfield, Missouri is good.

 The current Infrastructure of the town continues to need work in order to support our churches, schools, businesses and population.
 We are poised for sustainable growth in both population and business opportunities.
-Six new homes have been built in the last several years, one new business had its Start-up in early 2022, with current businesses thriving.
+Several new homes have been built in the last few years, and current businesses are thriving.